ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 Complying with personal information requirements can be complex.
 Don't hesitate to ask for advice:<br/>
 ![](https://intranet.justice.gov.uk/app/uploads/2018/02/3d58a7dd7083aa02245a5c9c8796bcd6.gif)

-#### Thinking about classification and security
+### Classification and security

-Only store or process information [classified](https://www.gov.uk/government/publications/government-security-classifications) at `OFFICIAL` level using an OIT.
+An OIT can only be used to store or process information [classified](https://www.gov.uk/government/publications/government-security-classifications) at `OFFICIAL` level.

 Think about the MOJ information you work with.
 What would happen if you lost it, or it's stolen, or published in the media?
 Suppose the information was overheard in a cafe, or read from your screen on a crowded train.
 Could there be damaging consequences?
 If the answer is 'No', then it's probably OK to use OITs to store or send that information.